tsherif/space-shooter.c/ARCHITECTURE.md

 At a high level, the architecture of `space-shooter.c` is composed of 3 layers:

 - The **platform layer** is implemented in the [platform/windows](./src/platform/windows/) and [platform/linux](./src/platform/linux/) directories and is responsible for:
-    - Opening a window
+    - Opening a window.
-    - Initializing OpenGL
+    - Initializing OpenGL.
-    - Playing audio
+    - Playing audio.
-    - Capturing user input
+    - Capturing user input.
-    - File I/O
+    - File I/O.
-    - Starting the game loop
+    - Starting the game loop.

-- The **game layer** is implemented in [game.c](./src/game/game.c) and is responsible for
+- The **game layer** is implemented in [game.c](./src/game/game.c) and is responsible for:
-    - Initializing game resources
+    - Initializing game resources.
-    - Updating game state (player actions, collisions, score, etc.)
+    - Updating game state (player actions, collisions, score, etc.).
-    - Passing rendering data to the rendering layer based on the current game state
+    - Passing rendering data to the rendering layer based on the current game state.

 - The **rendering layer** is implemented in [renderer.c](./src/game/renderer.c) and is responsible for:
-    - Managing OpenGL state and drawing to the screen
+    - Managing OpenGL state and drawing to the screen.

 The platform layer interacts with the game and rendering layers using an API inspired by [Handmade Hero](https://handmadehero.org/) and defined in [platform-interface.h](./src/shared/platform-interface.h).
 The platform layer implements the following functions used by the game and rendering layers:
 - `platform_getInput(Game_Input* input)`: Get current input state.